bomonike/azure-chatgbt/README.md

 <a target="_blank" href="https://www.youtube.com/watch?v=-hVG9z0fCac&list=PLArH6NjfKsUhvGHrpag7SuPumMzQRhUKY&pp=iAQB">VIDEO</a>:
 TODO: In the <tt>.github/workflow</tt> folder are GitHub Actions yaml files that define how to work.

+1. <a target="_blank" href="https://github.com/bomonike/azure-chatgbt/blob/main/.github/workflows/generator-generic-ossf-slsa3-publish.yml">VIEW: file <strong>generator-generic-ossf-slsa3-publish.yml</strong>

+   The workflow (at <a target="_blank" href="https://github.com/slsa-framework/slsa-github-generator/">github.com/slsa-framework/slsa-github-generator
+</a>) generates a supply-chain provenance file of the project to meet <a target="_blank" href="https://wilsonmar.github.io/slsa/">SLSA</a> for "level 3" as defined in <a target="_blank" href="https://slsa.dev/spec/v0.1/requirements">v0.1/requirements</a> from <a target="_blank" href="https://slsa.dev">slsa.dev</a>, an initiative of the <a target="_blank" href="https://www.openssf.org/">OpenSSF</a>.

-   They are automatically invoked when a <tt>git push</tt> is performed.
+Workflows are automatically invoked when a <tt>git push</tt> is performed.

 For more on this topic:
    * https://wilsonmar.github.io/github-actions
    * https://github.com/actions
    * https://github.blog/2022-02-02-build-ci-cd-pipeline-github-actions-four-steps/